devSTN/python-key-logger/README.md

 # Remote Keylogger Project

 **Disclaimer:**
 This project is intended for **educational purposes only**.
 You must have explicit permission to install and use this tool on any system.
 Unauthorized use is **illegal** and **unethical**.
-The author is not responsible for any misuse or damage caused by this software.
+The author is not responsible for any misuse or damage caused by this softwares.

 ---